 Here is our guide to how to follow #wef19 on our digital channels.

-The official meeting hashtag is #wef18.
+The official meeting hashtag is #wef19.
 Follow tweets on this hashtag to keep up with everything going on in the meeting.

-During the Annual Meeting 2018, we will be publishing articles by more than 100 participants, from CEOs and industry leaders to members of our communities - Young Global Leaders, Social Entrepreneurs and Global Shapers - on our content platform Agenda.
+During the meeting, we will be publishing articles by participants, from CEOs and industry leaders to members of our communities - Young Global Leaders, Social Entrepreneurs and Global Shapers - on our content platform, Agenda.

 You are welcome to republish content on this feed: http://wef.ch/feed under the terms of Creative Commons Attribution-NonCommercial-NoDerivs 4.0 Unported License (“CCPL”).
 You can view a copy of this licence at https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode.

-A selection of the best pictures taken at the Annual Meeting 2018 will be made available free of charge under the creative commons licence on Flickr at http://wef.ch/pix.
+A selection of the best pictures taken at #wef19 will be made available free of charge under the creative commons licence (cc-by-sa) on Flickr at http://wef.ch/pix.